depixusgenome/trackanalysis/doc/fov.rst

 .. figure:: _images/fieldofview.png

-    Field of view from a picotwist.
+    Field of view from a |PICO|.
 Colors indicate the tags attached to a
     bead: *ok*, *fixed*, *bad*, *current*, ...

 The field of view tab displays an image of the field of view as well as